ShatadruDhar/Tekshila/frontend/README.md

-# PokeMentor Frontend
+# Tekshila Frontend

-A modern, responsive web interface for PokeMentor - the AI-powered code documentation and analysis tool.
+A modern, responsive web interface for Tekshila - the AI-powered code documentation and analysis tool.

 ## Features